 The Round 4 survey data was archived in March 2016.
 The survey documentation is available on the Round 4 documentation page.

-The fieldwork for the Round 5 survey will be complete by March 2017 and the data will be archived by June 2018.
+The fieldwork for the Round 5 survey was completed in March 2017 and the data will be archived by June 2018.

 Using our data

 Users are required to register and apply for a password with the UK Data Service and sign a confidentiality agreement before they can access the data.
 We also ask that users inform the UK Data Service and Young Lives of any analysis or publications resulting from their work with the dataset.
 If you use the Young Lives data in any publication, please follow the UKDS guidelines for citing data and use the following acknowledgement:

 ‘The data used in this publication come from Young Lives, a 15-year study of the changing nature of childhood poverty in Ethiopia, India, Peru and Vietnam (www.younglives.org.uk).
 Young Lives is funded by UK aid from the Department for International Development (DFID).
 The views expressed here are those of the author(s).
 They are not necessarily those of Young Lives, the University of Oxford, DFID or other funders.’

 Details of the citation and acknowledgement are also available on the UKDS Young Lives Round 4 documentation page.